-A variety of tests were taken, which showed absolutely nothing but an antibody to a flu-like virus.
-I was subsequently diagnosed with Myalgic Encephalomyelitis (ME), Mononucleosis, yuppie flu, Chronic Fatigue Syndrome, Fibromyalgia, Glandular Fever plus a number of other name tags including being it was all in my head.
-I was offered drugs, vitamins, natural remedies, treatments... you name it.
+A variety of tests were taken, showing absolutely nothing but an antibody to a flu-like virus.
+I was subsequently diagnosed with Myalgic Encephalomyelitis (ME), Mononucleosis, yuppie flu, Fibromyalgia, Chronic Fatigue Syndrome, Glandular Fever, plus a number of other name tags including being told that it was all in my head.
+I was offered drugs, vitamins, natural remedies, treatments ... you name it.
 None of it worked.
 I was struggling to work and maintain a family.

 I started to recover only when I consulted with an excellent naturopathic doctor.
 Eventually he became one of my mentors at the Australian College of Natural Medicine.
 As I recovered, I became fascinated with this condition.
 Many health-care practitioners had claimed to be able to bring about recovery, whereas, in fact, people got showered with irrelevant tests and treatments.
 This led me to study Naturopathic Medicine.

 My recovery took about three months.
 I went from being totally debilitated to feeling completely like my old self.
-People say that very often a doctor who experiences a disease himself will be better able to help people suffering from said disease.
-In spite of the fact that I tend to many other difficult conditions, close to half of my patients come to see me to eliminate Chronic Fatigue Syndrome.
-As I became more proficient in addressing this condition, this firsthand experience was a great asset to writing my Ph.D. dissertation on “Effective Naturopathic Treatments in Post Viral Chronic Fatigue Syndrome.”
+People say that very often a doctor that experiences a disease himself, will attract and better help people suffering from said disease.
+In spite of the fact that I attend to many other difficult conditions, close to half of my patients come to see me to eliminate Chronic Fatigue Syndrome.
+As I became more proficient in addressing this condition, this firsthand experience was a great asset to writing my Ph.D. dissertation on “Effective Naturopathic Treatments in Post-Viral Chronic Fatigue Syndrome”.

-I have found that the reason why some doctors or other alternative practitioners have a low success rate is because they don’t understand what the therapeutic dosage should be in the field of naturopathic medicine.
+I have found the reason some doctors or other alternative practitioners have a low success rate is because they don’t understand what the therapeutic dosage should be in the field of naturopathic medicine.
 In conventional medicine, one prescribes specific doses of drugs indicated by a pharmaceutical company.
 Standards in naturopathic medicine are different and vague as one is recommending concentrated extracts of foods, plants and other nutrients.
 A practitioner creates a personalized protocol for a patient.
-It’s not the herbs, or nutrients that work, it’s the knowledge behind it together with clinical experience in treating these cases.
+It is not the herbs, or nutrients that work, it is the knowledge behind it together with clinical experience in treating these cases.
 It definitely helps when a doctor has gone through the misery of these symptoms himself.
-He understands and acknowledges that is not in your mind — it is in fact a disease.
+He understands better and acknowledges it is not in your mind — it is in fact a disease.

-Chronic Fatigue Syndrome is the descriptive name of a syndrome characterized by a myriad of seemingly unrelated symptoms.
+Chronic Fatigue Syndrome is characterized by a myriad of seemingly unrelated symptoms.
 The determination is made on the basis of certain symptoms and the ruling out of other ailments that could cause these conditions.

 The major criteria used to distinguish CFS are:

-1. Persistent fatigue that does not resolve with bed rest and is severe enough to reduce average daily activity by a least fifty percent for at least six months.
+1. Persistent fatigue that does not resolve with bed rest and that is severe enough to reduce average daily activity by at least fifty percent for at least six months.